maximilianmessing/fsnd_capstone/README.md

 ## Hosting

-The application is hosted by heroku under the url: 'xyz.com' In the `test_app.py` you can find a convenient script to get the need access token.
+The application is hosted by heroku under the url: ['heroku app'](https://fsndcapstonecasting.herokuapp.com/) In the `test_app.py` you can find a convenient script to get the need access token.